HOEVID/first-project/README.md

 # first-project
-This is the repo of my first project
+This is the repository of my first project